Turok (video game)

-Turok is a first-person shooter video game developed by Propaganda Games, and published by Disney Interactive Studios (through its Touchstone Games banner) for the PlayStation 3 and Xbox 360 in February 2008, later ported on to Microsoft Windows in April.
-This is the only game produced under the Touchstone Games label.
-The game is loosely based on the comic book series of the same title and is a reboot of previous Turok video games.
+Turok is a first-person shooter video game developed by Propaganda Games, and published by Disney Interactive Studios under Touchstone Games.
+It was released for the PlayStation 3 and Xbox 360 in February 2008, and later ported to Microsoft Windows in April.

+Turok is loosely based on the comic book series of the same title and is a reboot of previous Turok video games.
 Players assume the role of Native American space marine Joseph Turok, who is part of a team sent to a remote planet to apprehend General Roland Kane, Turok's former commanding officer, who is now a wanted war criminal.
 After crash landing, Turok discovers that the planet is home to all manner of dinosaurs, and must fight both the predatory creatures and Kane's private army on his mission to take down his former mentor.

-This was a first and only Touchstone Games video game made after his closure in 2008.

-The game received mixed reviews from critics.
-A planned sequel to Turok was cancelled following the closure of Propaganda Games.
+The game received mixed reviews from critics but was a commercial success.
+A planned sequel was cancelled following the closure of Propaganda Games.